webcredible/best-practice/_guidelines/checkout-and-payment.markdown

 -   Reduces effort the user has to go through in order to make a purchase
 -   Reduces bounce and exit rates at the checkout stage
 -   Improves conversion

-### Always tell the customer what will happen next

-#### Comment

-When the order is completed, make sure it's clear to the customer what will happen next.

--   Send a confirmation email, and tell them you have done so
--   Reconfirm their address and order details, and give them a way to recover if they have made a mistake (manage their orders, get in touch with support, etc)
--   Outline on both the confirmation page and email what to expect in terms of delivery, or next steps

-#### Examples

-![REI confirmation
-email](/uploads/image53.png)

-REI's order confirmation email confirms their order details, makes it clear what will happen next and allows the customer to view their order.

-#### Benefits

--   Builds trust in brand and website, and reaffirms customers have made the right purchase decision